 A crushed or kinked inlet or outlet pipe can be caused from different things.
 One reason could be that your liner is low on air.
 The main reason for this is usually due to a kink in one of the hoses that goes through the liner from the egg because of a sag in the liner.
 The loss of air will allow the hose to bend which will restrict the water flow.
 Simply fill your liner with air can straighten the pipes out and if that was the issue you should be good.
 Other things such as pipes going soft over time can cause this.
 Another option to solve this would be to get a short piece of rigid pipe to fit inside this pipe to keep it from collapsing.
 This may be helpful to do to both the top and bottom water pipes.the pipe should fit inside the gray end and be long enough to go through the liner but not come out the other side.
 This length can be different depending on your tub model.

 If you live in an area with hard water you are no stranger to limescale.
 A limescale buildup on things can cause a number of different issues.
 If you cleaned out your debris filter in the previous steps and found white flaky bits in it, you most likely have a limescale problem.
 These bits can get on and into various things and cause problems.
-The image to the right is a heater unit that is caked with limescale.
+The image to the right, thanks to Dean Masters from the UK, is a heater unit that is caked with limescale.
 You can see how this could easily restrict water flow.
+One this bad in addition to restricting water flow can also trip the electrical line or the GFCI plug to your tub, which was the problem Dean was having.
 You may have heard of people talking about descaling their egg.
 A simple descaler can be seen to the left.
 The square tube with connectors is attached to the pump inlet and outlet and filled with cold water just a bit above the top tube.
 You will then need some sort of descaling solution.
 These can come in powder or liquid form.
 A common brand is made by a company called Oust and is designed to clean coffee kettles, irons and dishwashers.
 Some other brands are lime-away and CLR.
 Putting a good bit of this solution in the descaler and turning the pump and heater on for 15 to 30 minutes will break up and disolve the limescale buildup and get you back running quickly.
 If you are getting the E02 error immediately after turning on the pump, you may want to let this descaling solution sit for about an hour to see if it breaks up a little bit of the lime to get things flowing.
 Once it is flowing and you can turn the pump on, let it run for the 15 to 30 minutes and you should be set.
 If you live in an area of hard water you should do this a couple times per year to prevent these problems.

 Broken, Stuck or Damaged Impeller or Impeller Shaft